rabelomatheus/tarx/README.md

-# tarx
+# TARX
-developing TAR model with exogenous variables
+Code developing for a TAR model with exogenous variables.